sarah-starr/SQL/README.md

 ## Sarah Starr's SQL Portfolio

 ### Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written and will grow as I continue learning and creating new projects.
+This code repository contains examples of queries I've written as a demonstration of my basic competencies.
 Feel free to take a look and reach out if you have any questions.

 Find my Tableau portfolio [here](https://public.tableau.com/app/profile/sarah.starr2453/vizzes) for some examples of visualizations/dashboards that I've created.